-The PGI Fortran compilers, PGF77, PGF95 and PGFORTAN, run on a variety of 32-bit and 64-bit x86 processor-based host systems.
-The PGF77 compiler accepts an enhanced version of FORTRAN 77 that conforms to the ANSI standard for FORTRAN 77 and includes various extensions from VAX/VMS Fortran, IBM/VS Fortran, and MIL-STD-1753.
-The PGF95 compiler accepts a similarly enhanced version of the ANSI standard for Fortran 90/95.
+The PGI Fortran compilers, PGF77 and PGFORTAN, run on a variety of x86-64 and OpenPOWER processor-based host systems.
+The PGF77 compiler, supported on x86-64 only, accepts an enhanced version of FORTRAN 77 that conforms to the ANSI standard for FORTRAN 77 and includes various extensions from VAX/VMS Fortran, IBM/VS

+Fortran, and MIL-STD-1753.
+The PGFORTRAN compiler accepts a similarly enhanced version of the ANSI standard for Fortran 90/95/2003.